Rites of Passage and the Courage to Rewrite Your Story

 Transforming the Identities that No Longer Serve Us

-Mythologist, Sharon Blackie writes that the heroine’s journey begins with dislocation—a sense that our old identity no longer fits.
-“White Deer: Rites of Passage” was born from this space where the soul knows what the mind refuses.
-The white deer embodies the moment when avoidance fractures, calling the self toward a transformation that is emotional, psychological, and spiritual.
+Mythologist, Sharon Blackie writes that the heroine’s journey begins with dislocation, a sense that our old identity no longer fits.
+“White Deer: Rites of Passage”was born from this space where the soul knows what the mind refuses.
+The symbol of the white deer embodies the moment when avoidance fails, calling the self toward a transformation.

 The poem opens in a dream like state...